 The following table divides the claims against and equity interests in the Debtors into separate classes and summarizes the treatment for each class.
-The tables also identify which classes are entitled to vote on the Plan, based on rules set forth in the Bankruptcy Code.
-Finally, the tables indicate an estimated recovery for each class.
-Important Note: The recoveries described in the following tables represent the Debtors' best estimates of those values given the information available at this time.
+The tablestable also identifyidentifies which classes are entitled to vote on the Plan, based on rules set forth in the Bankruptcy Code.
+Finally, the tablestable indicate indicates an estimated recovery for each class.
+Important Note: The recoveries described in the following tablestable represent the Debtors' best estimates of those values given the information available at this time including the amount of cash in the Bermuda Account.
 These estimates do not predict the potential trading prices for securities issued under the Plan.
-Unless otherwise specified, the information in the following tables and in the sections below are based on calculations as of December 31, 2001.
+Unless otherwise specified, the information in the following tablestable and in the sections below are based on calculations as of December 31, 2001.2002.
 The estimation of recoveries makes the following assumptions:

-- The new debt instruments to be issued under the Plan are worth their face value. - The estimated total equity value for New Global Crossing is \$407,000,000 See the valuation discussion in section IV.
+- The new debt instruments to be issued under the Plan are worth their face value. - The estimated total equity value for New Global Crossing on the Effective Date is \$407,000,000 See the valuation discussion in section IV.

-• The aggregate amount of allowed General Unsecured Claims against the Debtors is [] million - See the discussion below on the estimated amounts and types of claims making up these classes.
+• The aggregate amount of allowed General Unsecured Claims against the Debtors is [\\\] million - See the discussion below on the estimated amounts and types of claims makingup these classes.
+The cash that is expected to be available for distribution from the Bermuda Account will be \$12,000,000.

 Class Description Treatment Entitled to Vote Estimated Recovery Administrative Expense Claims Payment in full (or as otherwise agreed).
 No 100% Priority Tax Claims Payment in full on Effective Date or over six years from the date of assessment of the tax, with interest or payment as otherwise agreed.
-No 100% A Priority Non-Tax Claims Payment in full of the allowed amount of such claim (or as otherwise agreed).
+No 100% А Priority Non-Tax Claims Payment in full of the allowed amount of such claim (or as otherwise agreed).
 No 100% В Other Secured Claims See section II.E.2 below.
-See below See below С Lender Claims \$300,000,000 in cash and net earnings thereon [\$] in cash from the Bermuda Account \$175,000,000 in New Senior Secured Notes 6% of the New Common Stock 50% of the beneficial interests in the Liquidating Trust 100% of recovery of certain reimbursement obligations Yes D GC Holdings Notes Claims [\$] in cash from the Bermuda Account \$18,885,000 in New Senior Secured Notes 24.55% of the New Common Stock 37.77% of the beneficial interests in the Liquidating Trust Yes Е GCNA Notes Claims [\$] in cash from the Bermuda Account \$3,185,000 in New Senior Secured Notes 4.14% of the New Common Stock 6.37% of the beneficial interests in the Liquidating Trust Yes F General Unsecured Claims [\$] in cash from the Bermuda Account \$2,930,000 in New Senior Secured Notes 3.81% of the New Common Stock 5.86% of the beneficial interests in the Liquidating Trust Yes [G Convenience Claims Lesser of pro rata share of [\$] or% in cash.
-Yes] Н Intercompany Claims See below Yes I GC Holdings Preferred Stock No distribution.
+See below See below С Lender Claims \$300,000,000 305,000,000 in cash and net earnings thereon [\$] Approximately \$6,000,000 in cash from the Bermuda Account \$175,000,000 in New Senior Secured Notes 6% of the New Common Stock 50% of the beneficial interests in the Liquidating Trust 100% of recovery offrom a certain reimbursement obligationsclaim (see section II.E.3) Yes 22.7% D GC Holdings Notes Claims [\$]Approximately \$4,554,000 in cash from the Bermuda Account \$18,885,00018,975,000 in New Senior Secured Notes 24.5524.67% of the New Common Stock 37.7737.95% of the beneficial interests in the Liquidating Trust Yes 3.2% Ε GCNA Notes Claims [\$]Approximately \$739,200 in cash from the Bermuda Account \$3,185,0003.080,000 in New Senior Secured Notes 4.144.00% of the New Common Stock 6.376.16% of the beneficial interests in the Liquidating Trust Yes 3.2% F General Unsecured Claims [\$]Approximately \$706,800 in cash from the Bermuda Account \$2,930,0002,945,000 in New Senior Secured Notes 3.813,83% of the New Common Stock 5.865,89% of the beneficial interests in the Liquidating Trust Yes 1.4%-1.9% - G Convenience Claims Lesser of pro rata share of $[\${3,000,000} \text{ or } \5\% \text{ in cash.}$ Yes ]4% Н Intercompany Claims See below Yes I GC Holdings Preferred Stock No distribution.
 No None J GCL Preferred Stock No distribution.
 No None K GCL Common Stock No distribution.
-No None L Securities Litigation Claims No distribution.
+No None L Securities Litigation No distribution.
 No None